Enter your email address to get the free e-book.

-Mark grew up in Cincinnati, Ohio, but has lived all over the world, including a brief stint in Perth, Australia as a child.
+Mark grew up in Cincinnati, Ohio, but has lived all over, including a brief stint in Perth, Australia as a child.

 Mark’s passion for writing began in junior high.
 Encouraged by his teachers, including now best-selling author Sharon Draper, his eighth grade English teacher, he wrote short stories, dystopian poetry, and even attempted a novel heavily inspired by The Hobbit.

 After high school, Mark served in the US Navy, working on the flight deck of the USS Peleliu fueling helicopters.
 When his enlistment was up, Mark enrolled in the Electrical Engineering program at the University of Cincinnati but bailed out his sophomore year to start working as a freelance computer software developer.
 Today he continues to write code as well as fiction.